FOUNDER, EXECUTIVE DIRECTOR

 Richard started his festival career at the Minneapolis St. Paul International Film Festival and went on to serve as the Film Curator at Redeye Cinema, the Director of Sound Unseen Film and Music Festival, and founder and Director of the Duluth Superior Film Festival.

-Richard and Trey founded the EDU Film Festival together in 2007, and continue to collaborate as co-directors of EDU as well as co-founders of the newly developed nonprofit, the Northern Film Alliance, whose mission is to aid in the production and exhibition of regionally made film and video.
+Richard and Trey founded the EDU Film Festival together in 2007, and continue to collaborate on EDU as well as co-founders the Northern Film Alliance, whose mission is to aid in the production and exhibition of regionally made film and video.

 Jaki Velez is a Music and Entertainment Business student at IPR College of Creative Arts.
 In addition to handling social media and data management for EDU, she works for the Northern Film Alliance, serves as a member of the Soundset Street Team - a part of the Rhymesayers Entertainment Organization.

 In high school, Jaki participated in the professional/student collaborative music video for Atmosphere's single "Became," which received national recognition and critical acclaim.